-Blessed are you Divine Intervener, who helps me to feel attuned to my boundaries and my intuition with ease, b'emet.
+Blessed are you Divine Intervener, who helps me to feel attuned to my boundaries and my intuition with ease, b'emet. brakha/blessing of honesty written by Sarit

 THE FOURTH CUP: POSSIBILITY

 Take a moment and ask yourself, in the face of the immense harshness, inhumanity and disconnection that comes from life inside prisons, are there ways that you can you allow room for that which is sacred to flow through you and around you?
 Can you bring divinity close?
 What happens when we do not let our imaginations fall prey to the violence of our conditions?
 What space can be made for possibility, then?